Facebook 360: The Definitive Guide to New Media on Facebook (Content, Advertising, Strategy, and Case Studies)

 Fun fact: interactive content generates 2x more conversions than passive content (such as 2D photos).

 No matter your field, people are looking for richer engagement in the world and on social media platforms like Facebook.
 With 360° content, you can give someone that wow factor for the same ad spend.

 Check out the chart below to see what we mean:

 How to: Incorporate 360° content into marketing + Ad campaigns

 As it stands today, there are unique ways to incorporate Facebook 360° content into your ad campaigns.
-But 360° photos on Facebook and 360° videos on Facebook cannot be stand-alone ads just yet.
+But 360° photos on Facebook and 360° videos on Facebook cannot be served via Facebooks most robust ad formats yet.

 The solution: post them on your timeline then boost the post as an ad.
-To prevent clutter, you simply can hide these from your timeline.
+To prevent clutter, (especially if you’re split testing), you simply can hide these from your timeline.

 (Also: You don’t need any fancy technology to post and share 360° photos or 360° videos on Facebook.
 A laptop or smartphone works just fine.
 Or a spaceship’s touchscreen, but, shh!)

 P.S., It's possible to run your 360° content as ads outside of social media for even broader reach, too.